chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 * Clustering requires the use of an external database for the repository.
 If you currently run XL Release with its default configuration (which stores everything in an embedded Derby database), you must migrate all of your data to an external database before you can start using clustering.
 * The XL Release [archive database](/xl-release/how-to/configure-the-archive-database.html) must also be configured as an external database.
 * Hot standby clustering requires you to use a load balancer that supports hot standby.
 This topic describes how to set up the HAProxy load balancer.
-* You must have a shared filesystem (such as NFS) that both XL Release nodes can reach.
+* You must have a shared filesystem (such as NFS) that both the active and the standby XL Release nodes can reach.

 ## Limitations in the clustering functionality preview

 The preview of the XL Release clustering functionality has some limitations.
 Please review these before using clustering.

-### Limitation on HTTP session sharing
+### Limitation on HTTP session sharing and resiliency

+XL Release nodes in a cluster work with the notion of 'being the active node', and will inform the load balancer which of the nodes is considered to be the active one by means of a health REST endpoint.
+Users must always be routed (through the load balancer) to the active node since calling any of the standby nodes directly will result in incorrect behaviour.
+The load balancer must therefore be configured such that a sticky session flag is _not_ enabled.

-XL Release does not share HTTP sessions among nodes in a cluster.
-This requires you to hold an HTTP connection to a concrete node in a cluster.
-When a load balancer is used, a sticky session flag must _not_ be enabled.
+XL Release does however not share HTTP sessions among nodes in a cluster.
+This means that if the active XL Release node becomes unavailable:

-### Limitations on resiliency

-If an XL Release node becomes unavailable:

-* All users that are on that node will be logged out and will lose any work that was not yet persisted to the database.
+* All users will effectively be logged out and will lose any work that was not yet persisted to the database.
-* Any background tasks running on the node will be lost and will be able to restart on the standby node.
+* Any script tasks that were running on the previously active node will get the `failed` status, and can be restarted once another node has become the new active node.

 ## Clustering setup description

 The initial cluster setup is:

-* A load balancer configured so that it does not use sticky sessions
+* A load balancer configured so that it does **not** use sticky sessions
 * A database server
 * Two XL Release servers